Fast. Simple. 3 Easy Steps.

-Am I required to bring my Food Handlers Certificate to the local Health Department?
+Am I required to bring my Food Handler Card Certificate to the local Health Department?

 Depending on the county and/or city where you work, you may be required to bring your certificate to the local health department.
 To find out about this and any additional certification guidelines, please make sure to contact your local health authority upon completion of this training.